-If you are using a stetchy or resilient yarn such as wool, you may wish to make your gloves a smaller size than your actual hand measurement; the yarn will stretch enough to make a comfortable fit.
-If you are using an inelastic yarn like cotton that does not stretch much, it's better to make the gloves a size that's closest to your actual hand measurement.
+If you are using a stretchy or resilient yarn such as wool, you may wish to make your gloves a smaller size than your actual hand measurement; the yarn will stretch enough to make a comfortable fit.
+If you are using an inelastic yarn such as cotton that does not stretch much, it's better to make the gloves a size that's closest to your actual hand measurement.

-- Size Small - Start by trying a size K crochet hook, but adjust hook size if necessary to get the correct gauge.
-Glove size is 6 3/8 inches wide and 6 inches tall before finishing.
+- Size small.
+Start by trying a size K crochet hook, but adjust the hook size if necessary to get the correct gauge.
+Glove size is 6 3/8 inches wide and six inches tall before finishing.
 Switch to a size J crochet hook for a slightly smaller glove.

-- Size Medium - Aside from your crochet hook size and finished glove size, the instructions are exactly the same as those given for the size small; when you crochet this pattern, use the materials and finished measurements listed in this section but follow the crochet pattern instructions for working the gloves in size medium.
-Glove size is 7 inches wide and 6 inches tall before finishing.
+- Size medium.
+Aside from your crochet hook size and finished glove size, the instructions are exactly the same as those given for the size small.
+When you crochet this pattern, use the materials and finished measurements listed in this section but follow the crochet pattern instructions for working the gloves in size medium.
+Glove size is seven inches wide and six inches tall before finishing.

-- Size Large - Start by trying a size K crochet hook; adjust if necessary to get the correct gauge.
-Glove size is 7 5/8 inches wide and 6 inches tall before finishing.
+- Size large.
+Start by trying a size K crochet hook; adjust if necessary to get the correct gauge.
+Glove size is 7 5/8 inches wide and six inches tall before finishing.

-- Size Extra Large - Start by trying a size K crochet hook; adjust if necessary to get the correct gauge.
-Glove size is 8 1/4 inches wide and 6 inches tall before finishing.
+- Size extra large.
+Start by trying a size K crochet hook; adjust if necessary to get the correct gauge.
+Glove size is 8 1/4 inches wide and six inches tall before finishing.

-Stitch Gauge: To check your stitch gauge, crochet 7-10 rows of the pattern and then measure the width of the piece.
+Stitch gauge.
+To check your stitch gauge, crochet seven to 10 rows of the pattern and then measure the width of the piece.
 Compare that measurement against the finished measurement specified above for your size.

-If your glove is turning out to be significantly wider than the measurement specified above, start over using a smaller crochet hook; if your glove is turning out significantly narrower than the measurement specified above, start over using a larger crochet hook.
-If your glove is a bit different than the specified measurements but despite that it seems like it will fit the intended wearer, there is no need to start over.
+If your glove is turning out to be significantly wider than the measurement specified above, start over using a smaller crochet hook.
+If your glove is turning out significantly narrower than the measurement specified above, start over using a larger crochet hook.
+If your glove is a bit different than the specified measurements but seems like it will fit the intended wearer, there is no need to start over.

-Row Gauge: Work at whatever row gauge is comfortable for you; simply stop crocheting when your piece measures 6 inches tall (or however tall you want your gloves to be.)
+Row gauge.
+Work at whatever row gauge is comfortable for you; simply stop crocheting when your piece measures six inches tall (or however tall you want your gloves to be).

 Crochet Fingerless Gloves Free Pattern